There’s no better way to secure a consistent source of psychedelics than to grow them at home yourself.

 By now, your mycelium is strong and will be able to resist most fungal or bacterial invasions, so it no longer needs to be kept completely sterile.

 However, it’s still important to keep the fruiting area clean to allow you to get as many mushrooms as possible.
-They will eventually start to mold after it’s spent its energy creating mushrooms.
+They will eventually start to mold after it’s spent their energy creating mushrooms.

 Here’s how to build a simple fruiting chamber for PF Tek: